The Student Loan Blockchain Case of Spuerkeess

 Many students enjoy student loans in Luxembourg.
 Issuing them is cumbersome and fraud sensitive.
 A student receives a yellow paper with a watermark from the government, which they bring to the bank, saying they got a loan approval.
 The bank will then transfer the money to the student account.

 Banks send a periodic consolidated report to the government; there is no real-time connection between banks and the government to authenticate these papers.
 Often these papers were falsified, people would withdraw the money, and before the fraud was detected, the money was gone.

-In 2016-2017, the IT department of Spuerkeess started investigating the potential valuable use case for blockchain technology.
+In 2016-2017, the IT department of Spuerkeess started investigating the potentially valuable use case for blockchain technology.
 That is when they realised that the loopholes in this loan process could be avoided by transforming it using blockchain technology.
 Blockchain technology is used as digital proof that the loan is authentic, it identifies the student and the amount to be paid.

 Christophe: “We need to prove that this letter is authentic at some point in time.
 Blockchain was the right technology to get the same level of assurance (or higher) as you have today.”

 The new process still starts with a paper but with a QR code this time.
 This QR code contains a unique hash with the required information of the student and the money they were granted.
 If the student is a client at Spuerkeess, they can scan the QR code with a new functionality in the banking app.
 Once the blockchain transaction is validated in the back-end, students can have the money on their account within 30 seconds.

 There is one exception, explained Christophe: “Today, it only works for the second, third, fourth loan.
 When you study in Luxembourg, you get a loan every semester.
 So if you study for five years, you get ten loans.
 We still require for the first loan you come to the bank.”
 That way, they have the KYC process covered.